Shearing Sheep – Benefits of using Hand Shears

 Hand shears leave a short layer of wool on the sheep, preventing the temperature ‘shock’ cause when wool is removed with electric clippers.
 Leave a bit of insulation on the sheep and you get a happier, healthier animal well equipped to provide the best nourishment for its lambs.

-Less stress for the sheep
+Less Stress for the Sheep

 Hand shears are quiet, compared to noisy clippers.
 This means a sheep is more relaxed whilst being sheared, which is better for its well-being.
+The slower pace means the animal is not rushed into the positions for shearing, and the whole process is a steady one.

-Quality of Fleece
+Better Quality of Fleece from Hand Shearing

 Better for the Environment